Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Introduction

 \section{Introduction}

-Let $K$ be a 2-bridge link in $S^3$ and let $S$ be a 4-punctured sphere in $S^3-K$ obtained from a $2$-bridge sphere of $K$.
-In \cite{lee_sakuma}, we gave a complete characterization of those essential simple loops in $S$ which are null-homotopic in $S^3-K$, and by using the result, we described all upper-meridian-pair-preserving epimorphisms between 2-bridge link groups.
+Let $K$ be a $2$-bridge link in $S^3$ and let $S$ be a $4$-punctured sphere in $S^3-K$ obtained from a $2$-bridge sphere of $K$.
+In \cite{lee_sakuma}, we gave a complete characterization of those essential simple loops in $S$ which are null-homotopic in $S^3-K$, and by using the result, we described all upper-meridian-pair-preserving epimorphisms between $2$-bridge link groups.
 The purpose of this paper and its sequels is to give a necessary and sufficient condition for two essential simple loops on $S$ to be homotopic in $S^3-K$.

+It has been proved by Weinbaum~\cite{Weinbaum} and Appel and Schupp~\cite{Appel-Schupp} that the word and conjugacy problems for prime alternating link groups are solvable, by using small cancellation theory (see also \cite{Johnsgard} and references in it).
+Moreover, it was also shown by Sela~\cite{Sela} and Pr\'eaux~\cite{Preaux} that the word and conjugacy problems for any link group are solvable.
+A characteristic feature of this series of papers including \cite{lee_sakuma} is that we give a complete answer to special (but also natural) word and conjugacy problems for the groups of 2-bridge links, which form a special (but also important) family of prime alternating links.
+The key tool used in the proofs is small cancellation theory, applied to two-generator and one-relator presentations of $2$-bridge link groups.

-In this paper, we treat the case when the 2-bridge link is a $(2,p)$-torus link (Main Theorem ~\ref{main_theorem}).
-The remaining cases will be treated in the sequels of this paper, and these results will be used to show the existence of a variation of McShane's identity for $2$-bridge links (cf. \cite{Sakuma}).
-For an overview of this series of works, we refer the reader to the research announcement ~\cite{lee_sakuma_6}.
+In this paper, we treat the case when the $2$-bridge link is a $(2,p)$-torus link (Main Theorem~\ref{main_theorem}), where more cases of homotopy arise.
+The remaining cases will be treated in the sequels of this paper \cite{lee_sakuma_3} and \cite{lee_sakuma_4}, and these results will be used in \cite{lee_sakuma_5} to show the existence of a variation of McShane's identity for $2$-bridge links.
+For an overview of this series of works, we refer the reader to the research announcement~\cite{lee_sakuma_6}.

 This paper is organized as follows.
-In Section ~\ref{statements}, we recall basic facts concerning $2$-bridge links, and describe the main result of this paper.
-In Section ~\ref{preliminaries}, we recall the upper presentation of a 2-bridge link group, and recall key facts established in \cite{lee_sakuma} concerning the upper presentation.
-In Section ~\ref{annular_diagrams}, we establish a very strong structure theorem (Theorem ~\ref{structure} and Corollary ~\ref{cor:structure}) for the annular diagram which arises in the study of the conjugacy problem by using small cancellation theory.
-Sections ~\ref{sec:if_part} and \ref{sec:only_if_part} are devoted to the proof of the main result.
-In the final section, Section ~\ref{sec:geometric_proof}, we give a topological proof of the if part of the main theorem.
+In Section~\ref{statements}, we recall basic facts concerning $2$-bridge links, and describe the main result of this paper.
+In Section~\ref{preliminaries}, we recall the upper presentation of a $2$-bridge link group, and recall key facts established in \cite{lee_sakuma} concerning the upper presentation.
+These facts are to be used throughout this series of papers.
+In Section~\ref{annular_diagrams}, we establish a very strong structure theorem (Theorems~\ref{structure} and \ref{cor:structure}) for the annular diagram which arises in the study of the conjugacy problem by using small cancellation theory.
+Finally, Section~\ref{sec:only_if_part} is devoted to the proof of the main result.